We are dedicated to helping the retailers who provide account services to businesses in our supply area.

-- We would like to remind retailers of the requirements set-out by MOSL to ensure that the changes they are making to CMOS under code change CPW091 are carried out specifically and solely as a result of the recent lockdown measures announced by the Government.
+- We would like to remind retailers of the requirements set-out by MOSL to ensure that the changes they are making to CMOS under code change CPW091 are carried out specifically and solely as a result of the lockdown measures.
 Only businesses that have temporarily closed down due to COVID-19 from 20 March are to be included under this change, and evidence is required to be provided demonstrating that this is the case.

 Our top priority remains the health of our workforce and ensuring we are able to continue to provide a resilient supply of high quality water to our customers – we would appreciate your assistance with this.

 We will continue to have a limited number of employees in the office and in the field to ensure we can maintain adequate social distancing, in line with the Government’s latest advice.
-While the safety of our employees and customers is our first priority, our Wholesale Service Desk and operational teams are dedicated to providing the best possible service in the circumstances and this includes the consideration of the feasibility of re-starting external visits as soon as we safely can.
-We will continue to carry out emergency works which are defined as no water supply, danger to life, danger to property and water quality.
+While the safety of our employees and customers is our first priority, our Wholesale Service Desk and operational teams are dedicated to providing the best possible service in the circumstances.

 Information for businesses reopening